bodote/unittest-exercise1/Readme.md

 - nevertheless give a text hint at the end of each page, what the user can do, what key does what of if the EOF is reached.
 - DO NOT write a event loop to handle KeyEvents for yourself, use an "event handler" also called a  "call back" method instead. the event loop is internal to JavaFX/Swing/AWT.

-# TEST - FIRST !
+# UNIT TEST - FIRST !
 - strictly write the test first , then the implementation.
 - implement the JavaFX user interface not before all test are complete and running.

-# Only use Java default libraries plus JUnit, nothing else
+# Only use Java build-in libraries plus JUnit, nothing else

-# Start from command line:
+# Solution should start from command line like this:
 - java -cp build/libs/dojo_gradle.jar de.bas.dojo.more.JavaFXFrontEnd2

-# Run Tests from command line:
+# Run Tests from command line using gradle:
 - ./gradlew test --rerun-tasks

-# Neues Gradle-Projekt in Eclipse
+# New Gradle-Projekt in Eclipse
 New Project -> Gradle Project-> name -> ok

 # Hints: